No. 2 Clemson overcomes slow start to beat Duke 35-6

 But Etienne ran for 77 yards on four carries in the second half with touchdowns runs of 27 and 29 yards, and Lawrence broke it open with a 10-yard TD pass to T.J.
 Chase early in the fourth quarter - his final play in another Clemson blowout.

-Lawrence said it was a matter of making some small adjustments at halftime and cleaning up a little sloppy play.

-"We still won the game big," the freshman said, "That's what we came out here to do."
+"We still won the game big," Lawrence said.
+"That's what we came out here to do."

 Daniel Jones was 24 of 43 for 158 yards for Duke (7-4, 3-4).
 Collin Wareham made field goals of 32 and 34 yards, but missed a 42-yarder midway through the third quarter after Duke put together a 13-play drive.